-Table 4.9a and Table 4.9b show a comparison with published UK official statistics (Households Below Average Income or HBAI) based on the same data as EUROMOD (FRS) (2015/16).
-Table 4.10a and Table 4.10b show a comparison with EUROSTAT published statistics based on SILC 2015.
+Table 4.9a and Table 4.9b show a comparison with published UK official statistics (Households Below Average Income or HBAI) based on the same data as EUROMOD (FRS) (2014/15).
+Table 4.10a and Table 4.10b show a comparison with EUROSTAT published statistics based on SILC 2014.

-The unshaded, panel shows the comparison of 2015/16 HBAI (Before Housing Costs) poverty statistics with EUROMOD's 2015 policy year.
+The unshaded, panel shows the comparison of 2014/15 HBAI (Before Housing Costs) poverty statistics with EUROMOD's 2014 policy year.
 Because of differences due to using simulated rather than recorded income components and any differences in the precise sample or income concept there is no reason to expect the HBAI and EUROMOD results to be identical.
-Also shown for 2015 are our own calculations using FRS micro-data and the same sample and income concept as is employed in the EUROMOD statistics.
+Also shown for 2014 are our own calculations using FRS micro-data and the same sample and income concept as is employed in the EUROMOD statistics.
 The differences between the HBAI estimates (which are rounded to the nearest whole percentage) and our own calculations (here rounded to one decimal point) indicate the effects of the different income concepts and sample selections.
-The EUROMOD income concept and use of the full FRS sample results in a slightly lower poverty threshold (median) and the difference mainly impacts on poverty measured at the 50% threshold and poverty among older people, at 50% of the median.
+The EUROMOD income concept and use of the full FRS sample results in a higher poverty threshold (median) and the difference mainly impacts on poverty measured at the 50% threshold and poverty among older people, at 60% of the median.
 The differences between the "FRS" measures and those from EUROMOD are due to the use of simulated values for taxes and benefits, including the imprecise take-up adjustments.

 Before any take-up correction, EUROMOD estimates of poverty rates are too low relative to the HBAI estimates.
 Using the 60% of median poverty threshold the rate from EUROMOD is 11% compared with 16% in HBAI.
-Once the take-up correction is applied the EUROMOD estimate rises to 14.3%.
+Once the take-up correction is applied the EUROMOD estimate rises to 14.9%.
 The (rounded) poverty rate is less than 1 percentage points too low relative to HBAI at the 50% and 70% thresholds.

-At the 60% threshold the child poverty rate (after the take up adjustments) is 15.1% compared to 19% from HBAI.
-The discrepancy is small at the 50% threshold (less than 2 percentage points) and less than 3 percentage points at the 70% threshold.
+At the 60% threshold the child poverty rate (after the take up adjustments) is 17.3% compared to 19% from HBAI.
+The discrepancy is small at the 50% and 70% thresholds (1.5 percentage point)..

 The comparisons for older people show that EUROMOD again underestimates at each threshold.
-At the 60% threshold the poverty rate for older people is 14.5% compared with 16% from HBAI.
+At the 60% threshold the poverty rate for older people is 13.6% compared with 16% from HBAI.

-Table 4.9a and Table 4.9b also compare HBAI poverty statistics using 2015/16 data with estimates from the EUROMOD baseline for the corresponding policy year.
+Table 4.9a and Table 4.9b also compare HBAI poverty statistics using 2014/15 data with estimates from the EUROMOD baseline for the corresponding policy year.
 While there is no reason to expect the statistics from the two sources to move in the same way (since one fully captures economic and demographic changes as well as policy changes and the other does not), it is still interesting to compare the estimates.
-The HBAI estimates increase from 2015 to 2016 as they do in EUROMOD but at a slower proportion as they do for children and the elderly .
+The HBAI estimates increase from 2014 to 2015 as they do in EUROMOD but a slower proportion as they do for children and the elderly .